Tips to Create a Sleep Friendly Bedroom!

-- Sleep with bamboo bedding - Some fabrics can trap heat and make sleep an uncomfortable experience.
+- Sleep with bamboo bedding – Some fabrics can trap heat and make sleep an uncomfortable experience.
 Choose breathable, comfortable sheets such as our 100% Bamboo Bedding for a better sleep through the night.
-Click Here to view our range of bamboo doona covers, sheet sets, quilts & more!
+View our range of bamboo doona covers, sheet sets, quilts & more!

 - Replace your mattress & pillows – If you’re waking up feeling stiff & numb, it may time to replace your mattress and/or pillows.
 Most mattresses are designed to last up to 10 years, but if your mattress has lumps, sags, rips, or holes you may want to think about replacing it.
 Similarly if you find yourself constantly fluffing your pillow throughout the night, it may be time for a new one.

-- Change your sheets often - Ideally, you should be washing your bed linens weekly as natural hair and skin oils & sweat will create an unsanitary environment over time.
+- Change your sheets often – Ideally, you should be washing your bed linens weekly as natural hair and skin oils & sweat will create an unsanitary environment over time.
 Fresh, clean sheets will also make you feel better about slipping into bed!
-Click here to view our Bamboo Bedding Care Guide!
+View our Bamboo Bedding Care Guide here!

 4 – Scents